Our complaints policy

 What will happen next?

 - We will send you a letter acknowledging your complaint and asking you to confirm or explain the details set out.
 We will also let you know the name of the person who will be dealing with your complaint.
-That will be either Peter Blake-Turner, Rupert Farr or Paul Cooper (“the Client Care Partner”).
+That will be either Peter Blake-Turner, Rupert Farr, Paul Cooper or Hannah Starling (“the Client Care Partner”).
 You can expect to receive our letter within 2 days of our receiving your complaint.